guildai/guildai/guild/tests/namespaces.md

     >>> gpkg.package_name("mnist")
     Traceback (most recent call last):
-    TypeError: mnist is not a namespace member
+    TypeError: mnist is not a member of gpkg namespace

 ## Modelfile namespace